sa-tre/satre-specification/docs/source/contributing.md

 If any of the SATRE team objects to a particular issue, this will be raised by individuals in the comments of the pull request.
 The SATRE team will only approve pull requests that have no outstanding objections.

-### Important Notes

-We are in a bootstrapping phase to get an initial specification written.
-As part of this initial work we will propose a more formal governance model for the specification going forwards.

-We have chosen to keep all discussion to issues for now, so contributors have a single place to engage in conversation.
-This is why we only open a PR once wording is finalised (to not split the conversation), and have opted to not use Discussions to begin with.

-The community can suggest governance changes at any point.
-This includes the SATRE team, and any decision must be openly documented in the repo.

 ## Writing in Markdown